 Jane Barnette

-With two decades of experience in the field of theatre history, theory, and criticism, Jane is an award-winning teacher and mentor with expertise in the scholarship of teaching and learning.
+With over two decades of experience in the field of theatre and performance studies, Jane is an award-winning teacher and mentor with expertise in the scholarship of teaching and learning.
 She holds a PhD from the University of Texas at Austin and a BS in Theatre & Women’s Studies from Northwestern University.

 In the Department of Theatre & Dance at the University of Kansas, Jane teaches classes in theatre history, script analysis, dramaturgy, and popular culture.
-Her research queries the intersection of dramaturgy and adaptation—currently, Dr. Barnette is exploring the adapturgy of Witch characters onstage and onscreen.
-In addition to scholarship, she is also a practicing theatre artist, with specializations in adapting literature for the stage, directing feminist adaptations, and production/adaptation dramaturgy.
+Her research and pedagogy foreground the intersection of dramaturgy and adaptation—her recent monograph explores Witch characters onstage and onscreen through the lens of adapturgy; forthcoming publications consider dramaturgical intersections with devising as well as musical revisals.
+In addition to Jane’s work as an academic author, she is also a practicing theatre artist, with expertise in adapting literature for the stage, season planning, directing feminist adaptations, and production/adaptation dramaturgy.